Eddy thermal diffusivity model and mean temperature profiles in turbulent vertical convection: Validation and discussions

 \subsection{Comparison with mean temperature profiles reported in previous studies}

-One often-cited result was obtained by~\citep{GC1979}.
-They proposed scaling functions in terms of $T_{i,GC}$, $l_{i,GC}$ and $T_{o,GC}$ and $H$ for the inner and outer regions, respectively.
+One often-cited result for mean temperature profile was obtained by~\citet{GC1979}.
+They proposed scaling functions in terms of $T_{i,GC}$ and $l_{i,GC}$ in the inner region and $T_{o,GC}$ and $H$ in the outer region.
 In an overlap layer in which both scaling functions hold, they obtained

-with undetermined constants $K_1$, $\phi(\Pran)$ and $\theta_1$; the independence of $K_1$ and $\theta_1$ on $\Pran$ follows from the independence of the outer scaling function on $\nu$ or $\kappa$.
-Fitting DNS data for $\Pran=0.709$~(air), \citet{VN1999} and \citet{NCO2013} found $K_1=4.2$.
-Using the DNS data of~\citet{HNVL2022}, we find that the region that (\ref{inverseCubicIn}) with $K_1=4.2$ can fit decreases drastically for larger $\Pran$ but (\ref{Tinner}), rewritten as can give good fits for all the 5 values of $\Pran$ studied.
-The comparison for $\Pran=1$ and $\Pran=100$ is shown in figure \ref{fig:fig2}.
+with undetermined constants $K_1$, $\phi_1(\Pran)$ and $\theta_1$; the independence of $K_1$ and $\theta_1$ on $\Pran$ follows from the independence of the outer scaling function on $\nu$ or $\kappa$.
+Fitting their DNS data for $\Pran=0.709$~(air), \citet{VN1999} and \citet{NCO2013} found $K_1=4.2$.
+Using the DNS data of~\citet{HNVL2022}, we find that the region that (\ref{inverseCubicIn}) with $K_1=4.2$ can fit decreases drastically for larger $\Pran$ while our result for the inner region (\ref{Tinner}) with (\ref{scalinginner}), rewritten as can give good fits for all the 5 values of $\Pran$ studied.
+The comparison for $\Pran=1$ and $\Pran=100$ is shown in figure \ref{fig:Nfig6}.